Asano-Naoki/emath/README.md

 ```
 Replace YOUR_FILE_NAME with the actual tex file name.

-If you would like to use sty and/or fonts files, add these setting in the .latexmkrc file like this:
+If you would like to use sty and/or fonts files, add these settings in the .latexmkrc file like this:
 >ensure_path('TEXINPUTS', './sty//');
 >ensure_path('OSFONTDIR', './fonts');